What we know about U.S. probes of Russian meddling in 2016 election

 Is Trump himself under investigation?

+Mueller's probe has expanded to include examining whether Trump obstructed justice by attempting to curtail the FBI's probe of Russian meddling, the Washington Post reported on June 14.

-In the short letter Trump sent to Comey dismissing him from the FBI, he thanked Comey for informing him on three separate occasions that he was not under investigation.
-Comey confirmed in his written testimony that he told Trump that he was not personally under investigation.
+In the short letter Trump sent to Comey dismissing him from the FBI, he had thanked Comey for informing him that he was not under investigation.
+Comey has confirmed that Trump was not personally under investigation at any point before his dismissal from the FBI.

+The Post reported the scope of the probe expanded to include Trump shortly after Comey's dismissal, citing government officials.

+Trump's personal lawyer, Marc Kasowitz, denied Trump ever told Comey he needed and expected his loyalty.